 I pledged that I would spend the summer before senior year researching colleges and writing my personal statement.
 As quick as I could say the word "procrastination" the summer was almost over and I had made little progress.
 Without knowing my major, the type of academic program, or even the size of school I wanted, I was lost.

 Touring Boston's many institutions helped me get a better sense of what I wasn’t looking for.
 Boston University made me realize I didn't want a large school, Wesleyan confirmed my lack of interest in a tiny school, and Northeastern helped me see that an urban campus wasn't for me.
 While I saw a few schools I enjoyed, I didn't feel a true connection with any of them.

 Then I toured Yale and it absolutely blew me away.
 I loved the campus, the architecture, the small class sizes, the shopping period for courses, and the institution's academic flexibility.
 Knowing the odds of admittance were slim, I didn't allow myself to become too attached, and instead looked for what I liked about Yale in other schools.
 Duke and Northwestern, along with Yale, became my top choices.

 How many schools?
 How many essays?

-I was dead set on applying to my reach schools, and there were a lot of them.
+I was dead set on applying to my reach schools--and there were a lot of them.
 Suggestions to "keep a balanced list" had me adding a proportional amount of target and safety schools I had little interest in.
-Soon my list had ballooned to more than 20 schools.
+Soon my list had ballooned to twenty-five schools.
 I was going to have to write a lot of essays.

 With a browser history bursting with "College Essays that Actually Worked!!!!!!" and full weekends dedicated to writing, I attempted to write a personal statement to match my perfectionist standards.
 Each essay just didn't feel good enough, and my constant comparisons to works online further emphasized that my writing was trash.
 I ended up writing five fully completed personal statements, each on a different topic.